 Throughout 2007 WREP was shutdown to permit an extensive repair and replacement work to take place.
 The programme included section replacements in Georgia and Azerbaijan.
 The work was completed in the first quarter of 2008.
 During the shutdown other routes were used to deliver oil to world markets, so ensuring there was no impact on demand or ACG production.

-During the first two quarters, the Sangachal terminal exported more than 15.5 million barrels through the Western Route Export Pipeline (WREP).
+In 2018, the Sangachal terminal exported around 28 million barrels oil through the Western Route Export Pipeline (WREP).